securingsincity/reactjs-talk/slides/slide-8.md

 It makes testing `window` DOM elements easy

 <!-- .element: class="fragment" data-fragment-index="4" -->
-Bad news: No code coverage easily built in.....
+We use our own version of jest with code coverage and shimming